BSC-ES/providentia/docs/source/Getting-started.md

 If you have access to the HPC machines at Barcelona Supercomputing Center (BSC), the first thing you need to decide is whether you want to use Providentia on a supercomputer (MN5 or Nord4) or on your local computer (Linux or Mac).

 We recommend working on local machines to everyone, including the users at BSC, because the interactive features of the dashboard are faster and you do not need to wait in queue to get resources and use the software.
-The only disadvantage is that the data (experiments and observations) stored on HPC cannot be accessed directly and need to be downloaded onto your local machine using the {ref}`download mode <default-download>` in advance.
+The only disadvantage is that the data (models and observations) stored on HPC cannot be accessed directly and need to be downloaded onto your local machine using the {ref}`download mode <default-download>` in advance.
 If you do not want to download the data and instead you prefer to use an HPC machine for your analysis, we recommend reading the Wiki section [Connection setup](Connection-setup).

 If you do not have access to the machines, you won't be able to use the download mode to get model data (only observations from limited sources, i.e. Zenodo for GHOST and NILU Thredds for ACTRIS).
 If you want to use your own data, consider checking the tutorial [2.
 Formatting model data](https://github.com/BSC-ES/providentia/blob/master/tutorials/2.%20Formatting%20model%20data.ipynb) and reading the section [Create your own data network](Create-your-own-data-network) to process and create netCDF files that Providentia can read.